- What are eating disorders?

 weighing themselves frequently

-exercising multiple times a day or for long periods of time
+exercising multiple times a day or for long periods

 a change in behavior or unusual behavior around food (insisting on using certain utensils, cutting food into very small pieces)